-This pashowersst month seemed fairly calm from an SEO point of view.
+This past month seemed fairly calm from an SEO point of view.
 There were no major Matt Cutts declarations or Google updates that sent the industry scrambling.
 In the world of social media and content marketing, LinkedIn continues to assert itself as a force to be reckoned with while Google+ remains a source of much confusion.
-There were a lot of great articles in April, and we’ve rounded up the best to help you get the most out of your business.
-Enjoy, and if you’re looking for the same great content the rest of the month, don’t forget to check in with us on Twitter, Facebook, and Google+.

 SEO